rachelsanders/Flask-FeatureFlags/README.rst

 Flask FeatureFlags
 ===================

-This allows you to enable or disable features based on configuration
+This lets you enable or disable features based on configuration.
+Very useful when you're deploying from trunk.

+You can also extend this to add your own functionality, for simple a/b testing or whitelisting.

 Installation